Budgeting with a purpose, zero-based budget style!

 However, if you want to make your budget out for a whole month that’s perfectly fine.
 Whatever works for you is all that matters.

-I just want you to know there are other options if creating a “monthly budget” hasn’t been
+There are other options if creating a “monthly budget” hasn’t been

 Zero-Based Budget Steps